FuZhiyu/optimalgiv/README.md

 > This README focuses on the use for Python API.
 For more technical documentation, please see [the Julia package](https://github.com/FuZhiyu/OptimalGIV.jl/blob/main/README.md) and the [companion paper](https://fuzhiyu.me/TreasuryGIVPaper/Treasury_GIV_draft.pdf).

-> Support for multithreading by PythonCall.jl is experimental.
-If you encounter segfault, please set `JULIA_NUM_THREADS = 1` in the environmental variables.
-In particular, there is a known [issue](https://github.com/JuliaPy/PythonCall.jl/issues/639) with Python 3.13 and PythonCall.jl, and the patch is under development.
-Switch to Python 3.12 or lower to avoid the issue.

 ## Installation